lucapette/website/content/writing/my-programming-principles.md

 ### Write the code you'd like to use

 I can't find the original reference but I'm relatively sure this principle too was inspired by Kent Beck.
-This works well when you get stuck because you have no code to start from.
-So you have all kind of questions about how the API of this new module should look like, how should the data structures look like, and so on.
-It can get so overwhelming you can get stuck.
+It works well when I get stuck because I have no code to start from.
+It's the proverbial blank page I'm looking at.
+So I have all kind of questions about how the API of the new module should look like, which data structures I should rely on, what types should I expose, and so on.
+It can get so overwhelming I just get stuck.

-That's where you take a deep breath and ask yourself: how do I want to use this code?
-Here's how this principle works in practice:
+That's where I take a deep breath and ask myself: how do I want to use this code?
+Here's what I do:

-- Close that empty file you just created.
+- I close that empty file I was staring at.
-- Open up one file in which you need to call the code you don't have yet.
+- I open up one file in which I need to call the code I can't get myself to write.
-- Write the code like the problem you're solving is _already solved_ the best way possible.
+- I write the code like the problem is _already solved_ the best way I can possibly imagine.

-The third step is hard because you have to fake you don't know the code isn't there.
-This only works if you genuinely jot down a solution without trying to also picture all the code you need to write to make it all work.
+The third step is hard because I have to lie to myself, I know the code isn't there.
+This only works if I genuinely jot down a solution without trying to also picture in my head all the code I need to write to make it all work.
 Sometimes, I go as far as using pen and paper and pseudo-code something as a first step so I can let go of weight of all the sub-tasks each line I'm "faking" is generating.

 ### Let the design emerge from the code